Step 3: Water Removal / Water Extraction

 Move-Out / Pack-Out

-If your home requires extensive restoration or cleaning, SERVPRO of East Central Austin can conduct an organized, efficient move-out to protect your belongings from further damage.
+If your home requires extensive restoration or cleaning, SERVPRO of Downtown and East Central Austin can conduct an organized, efficient move-out to protect your belongings from further damage.

 - Move-Out Service

 Our highly trained technicians will begin the water removal process almost immediately.
 Depending on the amount of water, we may use powerful submersible pumps in addition to industrial strength, wet/dry vacuums.
 Removing most of the water helps reduce drying time and helps prevent secondary water damage and mold and bacterial growth.